airacommunity/AIRA-User-Guide/A. AIRA User Guide_Introduction.md

 Explore further into guide objectives and audience targeting:

-- **Guide Objective:** Understand the purpose and expected outcomes of using AIRA, from streamlining workflows to enhancing productivity.
+- **[Guide Objective](https://github.com/airacommunity/AIRA-User-Guide/blob/main/B.%20Guide%20Objective.md):** Understand the purpose and expected outcomes of using AIRA, from streamlining workflows to enhancing productivity.

-- **Audience Targeting:** Identify the different stakeholders who interact with AIRA, tailoring the approach to meet their specific needs and maximize value.
+- **[Audience Targeting](https://github.com/airacommunity/AIRA-User-Guide/blob/main/C.%20Audience%20Targeting.md) :** Identify the different stakeholders who interact with AIRA, tailoring the approach to meet their specific needs and maximize value.